Pandatarai: By Rail

 There is no railway station near to Pandatarai in less than 10 km.
-However Bilaspur Jn Rail Way Station is major railway station 98 km far but nearest to Pandatarai.
+However Bilaspur Jn Railway Station is major railway station 98 km far but nearest to Pandatarai.

 By Air

 There is no Airport near to Pandatarai.
-However Raipur which is 150 km from Pandatarai is the nearest airport from here.
+However Bilaspur, Raipur which are 95 km and 150 km respectively from Pandatarai are the nearest airport from here.

 By Bus or Vehicle

 It is on National Highway 130A (the Kawardha-Bilaspur road).
 Buses are easily available from all the major cities of Chhattisgarh like Bilaspur, Raipur, Kawardha, Durg, Rajnandgaon etc.